 - Add the cold water and mix well with your hands.

-- Work the dough on a slightly floured surface until well mixed.
-If necessary, add more flour or water depending on the consistency.
+- Work the dough on a lightly floured surface until well mixed.
+If necessary, add more flour or water, depending on the consistency.

 - Divide the dough into small balls and let it rest for at least 20 minutes.